 - Spend time at quirky shops and stalls.

-- Ximending is a neighborhood in Taipei.
-Often thought of as the shopping district, attracting 3 million shoppers per month!
+- Ximending is a neighborhood in Taipei that’s often thought of as the shopping district, attracting 3 million shoppers per month!
 But Ximending comes alive to another extent in the night time.
 If you’re into the party scene, this is an experience you won’t want to miss!
 This neighborhood is home to a variety of clubs and pubs for everybody’s taste.

 Talking about taste, if you’d like to tantalize your taste buds, or shock the hell out of them, visit Snow King for a variety of freaky-deaky flavors!
-You’ll find everything from Wasabi, pork-floss and sesame-oil chicken flavor to basil and Taiwan beer!
-If you’re looking for flavors a little more tame on the tongue, don’t worry, they’ve got those too!
+If you’re looking for flavors a little more tame on the tongue, don’t worry, they’ve got those too.
 Every ice-cream craving can be satisfied at this very strange little shop!

 The neighbourhood of Ximending is home to theatre street, an street that houses a collection of, erm, theatres.
 This is a great way to start your night out with some top class entertainment!
 Before the evening light fades, be sure to check out graffiti street.
 This street displays the artwork of a variety of street artists some of who are incredibly talented!